panuj456/Formula-Student-Digital-Dash/README.md

 The best methodology to follow going forward is how people got animation to work and to just ignore player input perhaps.
-Anyway, back on topic, after reading many forums I believe I will have to learn how to perform threading in pyqt5, I can't do that this evening unfortunately.
-Basically what threading does is creates sorta a channel for things to update in the background whilst the app window runs.
+Anyway, back on topic, after reading many forums I believe I will have to learn how to perform threading in pyqt5, it is a little out of my scope.
+Basically what threading does is creates sort of a channel for things to update in the background whilst the app window runs.
 Really weird and I cant really get my head around it right now, and I probably will need a lot of help.
 If you can find a better solution lmk cause my brain is ded rn and i need sleep.